s-nicholson/java-testing-tools/README.md

 - `@Nested` - divide big test classes up to give more structure,
 - `@ParameterizedTest` - reduce duplicated test setup,
 - `@DisplayName` - handy to make test output more readable,
+- `@Tag` - nice way of classifying tests, you can plug this into your build tool to run categories of tests (or avoid running them).

 Used throughout, but particularly [the `junit` package](./src/test/java/com/example/testing/junit).